-First and foremost, praises and thanks to the Almighty God, for His showers of blessings of strength given to me throughout my thesis work to complete the thesis successfully.
+First and foremost, praises and thanks to the Almighty God, for His showers of blessings of strength bestowed upon me throughout my thesis work and helping me to successfully complete the thesis.

-I would like to express my deepest and sincere gratitude to my thesis supervisor prof. Ing., Pavel Pech, CSc. for his willingness to accept and supervise me on my diploma thesis.
-His invaluably professional guidance, the materials and measurement data provided guided me throughout this project.
-Professor Pavel Pech's, I could not imagine having you as my supervisor and mentor for my master's thesis.
-Despite your busy schedule, you made time to go through this script and made several suggestions to enhance this thesis.
+I would like to express my heartfelt appreciation to my thesis supervisor prof. Ing., Pavel Pech, CSc. for his willingness to accept and supervise my diploma thesis.
+His invaluable professional guidance, the materials and measurement data provided guided me throughout this project.
+Prof. Pavel Pech's, I could not imagine getting you as my master's thesis supervisor.
+Despite your busy schedule, you took the time to go through this script and give some suggestions to enhance this thesis.
 It was a great privilege and honour to work and study under your guidance.
 I am extremely grateful for what you have offered me.
-Many thanks also go to the Head of Department of Environmental Modelling, Dean of Faculty of Environmental Sciences, faculty Staff and all the lectures for their professional teaching.
+Many thanks also go to the Head of Department of Environmental Modelling, Dean of Faculty of Environmental Sciences, faculty Staff and all the lecturers for their professional teaching.